 Below are some ideas for what should be included in the daily routine:

 - Daily meditation practice

 A routine has many wonderful benefits, but it can cause problems.
 For instance, some recovering addicts become fixated on the routine and are uncomfortable with change.
 They may use the schedule to escape reality or place the routine ahead of spending time with others.

-To prevent your loved one from becoming obsessive or dependent on their routine, start by creating a healthy one.
+To prevent your loved ones from becoming obsessive or dependent on their routine, start by creating a healthy one.
 It should avoid gaps where boredom might set in but still offer some flexibility.
-A beneficial routine should also be balanced and have a good mix of spiritual, physical and mental activities.
+A beneficial routine should also be balanced and have a good mix of spiritual, physical, and mental activities.
 Most importantly, a routine should be used and treated as a relapse prevention tool – not something to be a slave to.